Delphine Wespiser

-Delphine Wespiser (born 3 January 1992) is a French model, television presenter and politician.
-She is a beauty pageant titleholder who was elected Miss Haut-Rhin 2011, Miss Alsace 2011 and Miss France 2012.
+Delphine Wespiser (born 3 January 1992) is a French model, TV host, politician and beauty pageant titleholder.
+She was elected Miss Haut-Rhin 2011, Miss Alsace 2011 and Miss France 2012.

 Biography

 Delphine Wespiser is from Magstatt-le-Bas, located in the department of Haut-Rhin.
 She is the daughter of an architect father and a laboratory technician mother and has an older brother.
 She spent her entire childhood and did her schooling in the region of Alsace.
 In 2010, she passed her high school final exams in economics and social studies.
-She then studied International Business Management joining the IUT of Colmar.
+She then studied international business management, joining the IUT in Colmar.

-She was elected Miss Alsace 2011 in Kingersheim, Haut-Rhin on 2 October 2011.
-Two months later, she was elected Miss France 2012 in Brest.
+She was crowned Miss Alsace 2011 in Kingersheim, Haut-Rhin on 2 October 2011.
+Two months later, she was crowned Miss France 2012 in Brest.

 Delphine is the spokesperson of many charitable organizations like "Caravane de la vie" for blood donation.
-She also defends animal rights with the International Fund for Animal Welfare, and is a vegetarian.
+She also defends animal welfare with the International Fund for Animal Welfare, and is a vegetarian.
 Because of these beliefs, she also had interest in becoming a veterinarian.

 In addition to French, she is fluent in English and German.
 She also speaks Alsatian and promotes the use of regional languages.